kunalkapadia/express-mongoose-es6-rest-api/README.md

 DEBUG=express-mongoose-es6-rest-api:* npm start or gulp serve (requires gulp to be installed globally) NODE_ENV=production npm start # start in production env

+# test with code coverage
+npm test
+# code coverage for each file as text
+gulp mocha --code-coverage-reporter text

 # prepare ES5 files for deployment.
 All ES5 files are saved in dist/ directory.
 npm build or gulp (requires gulp to be installed globally)
 ```